 In the ultimate universe Mystique is a member of the Brotherhood, and former lover of Professor X until he left her for his student, Emma Frost.
 Mystique holds a deep seated resentment for this and thus serves Magneto's goals without question.
 She is initially seen when she teams up with Forge to take Magneto's place in his prison at the Triskelon building.
 She is later replaced by Mastermind and Stacy X. She next participates in an attack on the Ultimate's headquarters in order to secure the body of the deceased Scarlet Witch.
 She uses her shape shifting ability to take Iron Man out of the battle by turning into the Black Widow.
 While using this form she nearly convinces him to commit suicide before being knocked unconscious by the Wasp.
 It is also worth noting that Xavier has a cat named after Mystique because the cat wrecked his office.
 Emma was the one that made the suggestion.

-Mystique, now using Rogue's identity, and Sabretooth sought out Jean Grey (currently under the guise of Karen Grant) for an as-of-yet unrevealed purpose.
-After Sabretooth killed Jean's current love interest she used her powers to attack him and told Mystique to "Leave... while you still can."
+Mystique, now using Rogue's identity, and Sabretooth seek out Jean Grey (currently under the guise of Karen Grant) for an as-of-yet unrevealed purpose.
+After Sabretooth killed Jean's current love interest, she used her powers to attack him and told Mystique to "Leave... while you still can."

 Earth-58163 (House of M)

-In the House of M reality Mystique was a elite Red Guard Unit SHIELD agent where she has a close family with her two children Rogue and Nightcrawler.
-She also seemed to be having a love affair with Wolverine.
-After her memory is restored, she slaps Wolverine and then continues to fight along side the other awakened heroes..
+In the House of M reality, Mystique was a elite Red Guard Unit SHIELD agent where she has a close family with her two children, Rogue and Nightcrawler.
+She seems to have a romantic relationshipwith Wolverine.
+After her memory is restored, she slaps Wolverine and then continues to fight along side the other awakened heroes.

 Earth-2301 (Marvel Mangaverse)